 Wapak Hollow Ware Co.

 Although Wapak cast iron can be super smooth.
 Signs indicate Wapak foundry used Erie and Wagner cast iron templates or molds to make their cookware.
-Why did they use other fountries molds or pans as a template?
-Surely Wapak were very skilled at making iron cookware because they had one of the most detailed logos on vintage cast iron, the “Indian head”.
+Why did they use foundries molds or pans as a template?
+Surely Wapak was very skilled at making iron cookware because they had one of the most detailed logos on vintage cast iron, the “Indian head”.

-Wapak skillets can be just as finely made as the more well known Wagner or Griswold cookware.
+Wapak skillets can be just as finely made as to the more well known Wagner or Griswold cookware.
 Vintage Wapak cast iron goes under the radar like Favorite Piqua Ware and Sidney Hollow Ware.
 Wapak cast iron cookware may have more casting flaws, you might be able to pick up a Wapak for a better price than a Griswold or Wagner Ware.
 Keep an eye out for host marks and also those fancy “Indian heads pieces”.
 They sure are good looking pans.

 Happy cast iron hunting.